-Operation mode Function 0 - Off Speed measurement not active 4 - Quadruple evaluation Two-channel speed sensor with recognition of rotation direction via track signals A and B; four signal edges are evaluated per division mark.
-104 - Quadruple evaluation inverted As operation mode 4; the actual speed value is inverted.
-(Alternative to exchanging the track signals).
+Operation mode Function 0 -Off Speed measurement not active 4 -Quadruple evaluation 1) Two-channel speed sensor with recognition of direction of rotation via track signals A and B; four signal edges are evaluated per division mark.
+104 -Quadruple evaluation inverted 1) Like operation mode 4; the actual speed value is inverted (alternatively to exchanging the track signals).
+1004 -Quadruple evaluation with reference impulse Two-channel speed sensor with recognition of direction of rotation via track signals A and B; four signal edges are evaluated per division mark.
+The reference impulse is used for speed sensor monitoring.
+Quadruple evaluation 1104 -inverted with reference impulse Like operation mode 1004; the actual speed value is inverted (alternatively to the exchange of the track signals).